 The joint degree option (J.D./LL.M.) is for students who have a genuine interest and aptitude for tax and want to develop expertise to improve chances of working in a particular area such as business organizations and transactions, estate planning and wealth management, or international tax.
 This option is open to both Miami Law students and to students at other law schools.

-The joint program (J.D./LL.M.) offers the opportunity to earn both degrees in only seven semesters, saving time and tuition money over earning the degrees separately.
-Students begin to take graduate level tax courses during their third year, with 14 LL.M. credits of required courses counting toward both degrees.
+The joint degree program (J.D./LL.M.) offers the opportunity to earn both degrees in only seven semesters, saving time and tuition money over earning the degrees separately.
+Students begin to take graduate level tax courses during their third year, with 12 LL.M. credits of required courses counting toward both degrees.

 Students from Other Law Schools - Students who are enrolled at other law schools and wish to apply to the Joint J.D./LL.M.
 Program must have a minimum GPA of 3.00 and earned at least a "B" in Federal Income Tax.
 They must also submit a letter from their home school dean confirming that Miami Law's program credits will be accepted for transfer toward their J.D. degree.